stakater/kubestackplus-docs/content/for-developers/how-to-guides/package-and-push-your-chart/package-and-push-your-chart.md

 Find Nexus Helm Registry URL [here](../../../managed-addons/nexus/explanation/routes.md).

-Alternatively, Navigate to the cluster Forecastle, search `nexus` using the search bar on top menu and copy the nexus url.
+Alternatively, Navigate to the cluster Forecastle, search `nexus` using the search bar on top menu and copy the nexus URL.

 - `nexus-helm-reg-url` : Add `-helm` in URL after `nexus` and append `/repository/helm-charts/`.
 This URL points to Helm Registry referred as `nexus-helm-reg-url` in this tutorial for example `https://nexus-helm-stakater-nexus.apps.clustername.random123string.kubeapp.cloud/repository/helm-charts/`